 Asiana Business Class Lounge – Main Terminal

-In the morning, this lounge has a chef who prepares waffles.
+In the morning, a chef prepares waffles.

 Asiana lounges also have the highest of high-tech toilets.